The mission of The Nature Conservancy (TNC) is to conserve the lands and waters on which all life depends.

 The devastation of the COVID-19 pandemic has underscored the urgency of our conservation mission, bringing into sharp focus the inextricable link between human and planetary health.
 Despite this year’s challenges, The Nature Conservancy (TNC) has advanced science on oyster reef restoration, protected wildlife and habitats, and continued to inspire young conservationists with our (virtual) education program.
 None of this work would have been possible without you.
 Thanks to our supporters — our Conservation Champions — for making these achievements possible.

 The world depends on us more than ever, so if you’re not already a Conservation Champion, join us today.

-Thanks to our supporters and partners in Hong Kong and around the world, The Nature Conservancy (TNC) accomplished remarkable conservation results.
+Thanks to our supporters and partners in Hong Kong and around the world, TNC accomplished remarkable conservation results.
 Across Asia, Australia and the Pacific Islands, we restored forests, secured habitats, protected communities and built climate change resilience.

 Finances and Accountability

 We carry out our work with a deep commitment to accountability and transparency.
 We want you and everyone in Hong Kong and around the world to know as much as possible about how TNC operates and how carefully and effectively we use your donations.
 We are transparent about our finances, and we are highly rated by charity watchdog organizations.
 Learn more about our financials in this year’s report.

 As a leading global charity, we hold ourselves accountable to our members, the public and all creatures that have a stake in the preservation of the world’s natural resources.
 And we seek to make use of every Hong Kong Dollar donated to TNC with careful attention to effectiveness and efficiency.

 Charity watchdog organizations applaud organizations who invest 66 percent or more of their funding directly into their work.
 TNC consistently receives high charity ratings from charity watchdog organizations.
 For example, we are: